SaicharanKandukuri/universitylife-and-code/README.md

 # universitylife-and-code
-an repo of c codes done given by university which we are studying  in
+A repo of codes done given by university and codes we done!